Frequently Asked Questions

 How do I get a form filled?

 If you require the doctor to write a letter or fill in a form, this may require an appointment with your GP, our reception staff will be able to advise you on this.
 If an appointment is not necessary please allow 2 working days for completion.
-There is a standard administrative fee to be paid when collecting your completed form or letter from reception.
+There is a standard administrative fee to be paid when completed.
 Some forms involve greater administration or medico-legal responsibility, in these cases a greater fee applies.

 How do I pay for medical services?